evan-placenis/Armour_Factory/README.md

  &emsp; ● ArmourDecorator class<br />
  &emsp;&emsp;   ○ Implements the “factory” interface and defines a string “description” object to be<br />
 &emsp; &emsp;&emsp;     returned to the user<br />
- &emsp;   ○ Implements a “wrapArmour” method that first adds to the description the slot of<br />
+ &emsp;&emsp;   ○ Implements a “wrapArmour” method that first adds to the description the slot of<br />
 &emsp; &emsp;&emsp;     the armour being wrapped.
 Adds to the description the rarity name and then the<br />
   &emsp;  &emsp;&emsp;  armour name.
 Uses the rarity.getNumOfAttributes call to determine how many<br />
   &emsp;  &emsp;&emsp;  attributes to decorate the armour with.
 Randomly generates the attributes in a for<br />